Inflammation of the prostate is known as prostatitis, and it is one of the most common prostate problems in males.

 4) Pollen extract

 Pollen extract is another potent natural anti-inflammatory.
-Research has demonstrated that pollen extract has anti-inflammatory effects on rats induced with prostatitis (8).
+Research has demonstrated that pollen extract has anti-inflammatory effects on rats induced with prostatitis.

-In a human clinical study, patients that were given pollen extract reported a significantly greater improvement in symptoms of chronic non-bacterial prostatitis and a greater improvement in the quality of life than men that were given a placebo (9).
+In a human clinical study, patients that took pollen extract reported a significantly greater improvement in symptoms of chronic non-bacterial prostatitis and a greater improvement in the quality of life than men that took a placebo.

-Another study provided strong evidence that pollen extract can reduce inflammation within the prostate (10).
+Another study provided strong evidence that pollen extract can reduce inflammation within the prostate.
 Pollen extract is a good option for anyone who has chronic non-bacterial prostatitis.

 5) Saw palmetto